Ultimate Guide to Resource Capacity Planning

 • Requirements: Capacity requirements planning (CRP) helps you to establish, measure, and adjust limits or levels of capacity.

 • Agile: Agile capacity planning helps teams determine the number of available, productive hours for an upcoming sprint.
-You will find Agile capacity planning templates in this template roundup
+You will find Agile capacity planning templates in this template roundup.

 • IT: Capacity planning for IT involves balancing costs and capacity, followed by supply and demand.